Uniform K-stability and asymptotics of energy functionals in K\"ahler geometry: Remarks on the Yau-Tian-Donaldson conjecture

-\begin{thm} The set $A:=\left\{\om_t\mid t\in[0,T)\right\}$ satisfies partial $C^0$-estimates at level $m$, for arbitrarily large positive integers $m$. \end{thm} Given this result, we shall prove \begin{thm} Any uniformly K-stable Fano manifold admits a K\"ahler-Einstein metric. \end{thm} By working (much) harder, Datar and Sz\'ekelyhidi~\cite{DSz15} have in fact been able to deduce from Theorem~\ref{thm:sze} a much better result dealing with K-polystability and allowing a compact group action.
+\corr{Given this result, we shall prove \begin{thm} Any uniformly K-stable Fano manifold admits a K\"ahler-Einstein metric. \end{thm}} By working (much) harder, Datar and Sz\'ekelyhidi~\cite{DSz15} have in fact been able to deduce from Theorem~\ref{thm:sze} a much better result dealing with K-polystability and allowing a compact group action.